aldelaro5/Dolphin-memory-engine/README.md

 	setcap cap_sys_ptrace=eip DME

 Where `DME` is the path of the Dolphin Memory Engine executable.
 This should fix the permission problem for future executions.

+On MacOS, the executable must be signed or else it will not be able to access Dolphin's memory.
+Follow the instructions above.

 ## License
 This program is licensed under the MIT license which grants you the permission to do  anything you wish to with the software, as long as you preserve all copyright notices.
 (See the file LICENSE for the legal text.)